 - Requirement#4: For use cases where multiple CP functions not part of an NF set are considered, proposals shall take into account that each CP function may not support the same functionality.

 - Requirement#5: For use cases where multiple UP functions are considered, proposals shall take into account that each UP function may not support the same functionality.

-Editor's Note: It needs further study whether there is the use case that UE could setup multiple L2TP sessions to the same LNS within a same PDU session.